 You might have found the best ways to stay active this winter, but you will also need to find out when your body is at risk.
 Hypothermia and frostbite are the most common outcome of low-temperature body exposure.
 Learn some basic facts about these two conditions to be able to recognize them.

-- Frostbite is a form of skin damage caused by low temperatures.
-The areas that are more exposed, such as the hands, face or feet become numb and don’t respond to any stimuli.
+- A frostbite is a form of skin damage caused by low temperatures.
+The areas that are more exposed, such as the hands, face, or feet become numb and don’t respond to any stimuli.
 Get back home immediately and try to warm them.
 If the condition persists, ask for medical assistance.

 Drink Enough Water

-When you exercise on cold days, you don’t have the same thirsts sensation as you do in normal conditions.
+When you exercise on cold days, you don’t have the sensation of the same thirst as you do in normal conditions.
 However, your body still needs to be hydrated.
 No matter how cold it’s outside, you still sweat while you exercise.
 This means that your body loses fluids and nutrients.
 You need to make up for the missing quantities with sufficient water.

 Exercising is a great way to keep your body strong and healthy.

 The cold weather shouldn’t be an obstacle or an excuse not to practice winter exercise.